-In the current research, the factor 'negative self-concept' was one of the most important factors in the relation between maltreatment and suicide.
-A high score on 'negative self-concept' did not lead to a higher score on suicide attempts, but did lead to higher scores on suicidal thoughts and suicide (total) in all types of maltreatment (see figure 2).
+In the current research, the factor 'negative self-concept' was the most important factor for the relation between maltreatment and suicide.
+Negative self-concept has a significant influence on the relation between all types of childhood maltreatment and suicidal thoughts and suicide (total).
+This means that a high score on 'negative self-concept' leads to a higher score on suicide.
 Given the high OR values in every type of maltreatment, 'negative self-concept' has a considerably high impact.
-That is, the hypothesis on negative self-concept can fully be accepted for suicidal thoughts and for suicide (total) in all the types of maltreatment.
-This indicates that the misinterpretation that the self is incompetent, leads to the increased risk of suicide ideation in maltreated persons.
-It is in line with the study of Eskin et al. (2007).
-According to the interpersonal theory, it was assumed that the risk of suicide attempts would be increased in this context (Ribeiro & Joiner, 2009).
-However, the results strikingly show that not suicide attempts but suicide ideation is increased by a negative self-concept in maltreated persons.
-Since the chi-squares showed that negative self-concept is directly related to suicidal thoughts as well as suicide attempts, the result indicates that childhood maltreatment weakens the relationship between negative self-concept and suicide attempts.
-This indicates that the theory might need to be adjusted in the context of childhood maltreatment.
-In addition, the results for sexual abuse are remarkable, because it is in contrast with the results of the chi-square analyses.
-Persons who have been sexually abused have a lower risk for suicidal risk behavior, but sexually abused persons with a negative self-concept have a higher risk for suicidal risk behavior.
-The contradiction in the results is difficult to elucidate.
+That is, the hypotheses for suicidal thoughts and suicide (total) can fully be accepted for all the types of maltreatment.
+This is in line with the study of Eskin et al. (2007) and the assumption concerning the interpersonalpsychological theory (Ribeiro & Joiner, 2009).
+The concordance with the theory indicates that the misinterpretation that the self is incompetent, leads to the increased risk of suicide ideation in maltreated persons.
+This means that, in supporting the theory, maltreatment has an additive value.
+In addition, the results for sexual abuse are remarkable, because it's in contrast with the results of the chi-square analyses.
+Persons who have been sexually abused have a lower risk for suicidal risk behavior, but sexually abused person with a negative selfconcept have a higher risk for suicidal risk behavior.
+This contradiction is difficult to elucidate.
+Furthermore, the hypothesis must be rejected for suicide attempts, since there wasn't any significance between 'negative self-concept' and this outcome variable.
 Perhaps it could be explained by the nature of negative self-concept.
 Persons with a negative self-concept have negative thoughts about themselves.
-The transition from negative thoughts about oneself to suicidal thoughts seems smaller for maltreated persons than the transition to suicide attempts.
-Therefore, more research is needed to examine the relationships between a negative self-concept, suicidal thoughts, and attempts in persons who have experienced any form of childhood maltreatment.
+The transition from negative thoughts about yourself to suicidal thoughts seems smaller for maltreated persons than the transition to suicide attempts, which might explain the differences in the results.
+Therefore, more research is needed to examine the relationships between a negative self-concept, suicidal thoughts and suicide attempts in persons who have experienced any form of childhood maltreatment.
+Social support